barecode/howto-java-servlet/README.md

     src/main/java/
     src/main/webapp/WEB-INF/
 ```
-4. Update Eclipse classpath
+4. Update Eclipse source folder to be src/main/java
-- Project -> Properties -> Java Build Path -> Remove src -> Add src/main/webapp/
+Project -> Properties -> Java Build Path -> Remove src -> Add src/main/webapp/
+5. Create the Servlet
-New -> Servlet -> Package + Name -> Next -> Update URL Mapping to be "/" (if you want to do this) -> Next -> Update template if you want to -> Finish
+New -> Servlet -> define Package + Name -> Next -> Update URL Mapping to be "/" (if you want to do this) -> Next -> Update template if you want to -> Finish
 Creates SimpleServlet.java AND updates the DD (Deployment Descriptor)

-# To Build

-run `gradle`
-Built war is at `build/libs/howto-java-servlet.war`